 The Grey Area

 Scientists categorize viruses as neither living nor non-living.
-This is due to the fact the viruses possess the characteristic of both the living and the non-living.
-For instance, viruses can reproduce inside a host just like any other living organisms, but this ability to reproduce is lost when the virus is outside the host cell.
+This is due to the fact that viruses possess the characteristic of both the living and the non-living.
+For instance, viruses can reproduce inside a host just like any other living organism, but this ability to reproduce is lost when the virus is outside the host cell.
 This is because viruses do not have the cellular machinery that is required to multiply, hence they hijack a living cell.

 Another aspect that makes viruses lie on the border between the living and the non-living is their ability to be crystallized.
 This ability was first discovered in the Tobacco Mosaic Virus in 1892 and replicated under laboratory conditions in 1935.

 Another case that supports the view of viruses as being “alive” is that they follow Darwinian evolution.
 This is supported by the fact that, over the aeons, viruses have gradually altered their DNA or RNA to overcome the immune responses of their host, helping it to sustain and replicate new viruses, essentially undergoing Darwinian evolution.

 Viruses are theorized to have evolved alongside the very first cells.
 One of the hypotheses evolutionary biologists have put forth is that viruses originated from bits of DNA and RNA that somehow “escaped” from a larger organism.

 Direct evidence of ancient viruses does not exist as they do not form fossils, however, their existence is undisputed.
 Scientists have analysed the complete genetic information of non-viral organisms like vertebrates and discovered fragments of DNA sequences (called Endogenous viral elements).
 These DNA sequences are in fact the remnants of genetic information of ancient viruses.